-Brownell Talbot instituted a six-day rotation in the fall of 2018.
-Two days of the rotation the students attend all eight periods.
+Brownell Talbot follows a five-day rotation in which on the first day of the rotation the students attend all eight periods.
 The other four days consist of 80-minute rotating block periods, four per day.
 Course credits are primarily determined by the frequency of classes during a six-day rotation.
 English, history, math, science, and world language courses are typically five credits per semester and upper level science courses with an extended lab (AP Chemistry and AP Biology) are six credits per semester.

 Small Advanced Placement Courses (AP)